brunomartins009/Web-Frontend-Complete-----Udemy/readme.md

-# 🚀 Web-Frontend-Complete-----Udemy - Em andamento
+# 🚀 Web-Frontend-Complete-----Udemy - In Progress

-Este repositório contém os projetos que desenvolvi como estudante durante o curso de Web Front-End.
-Durante o curso, foram abordadas tecnologias modernas da Web, como **HTML5, CSS3, JavaScript, TypeScript, React, Next.js e Tailwind CSS**, além de aprender prototipação com **Figma**.
+This repository contains the projects I developed as a student during the Web Front-End course.
+The course covered modern Web technologies such as **HTML5, CSS3, JavaScript, TypeScript, React, Next.js, and Tailwind CSS**, as well as interface prototyping with **Figma**.

 ---

-## 📘 Tecnologias Abordadas
+## 📘 Technologies Covered

-- **HTML5**: Estruturação de páginas, formulários, tabelas, etc. ✅
+* **HTML5**: Page structure, forms, tables, etc. ✅
-- **CSS3**: Estilização intermediária e avançada (Flexbox, Grid, Parallax). ⏳
+* **CSS3**: Intermediate and advanced styling (Flexbox, Grid, Parallax). ⏳
-- **JavaScript (ES6+)**: Manipulação de eventos, DOM, lógica e funções.
+* **JavaScript (ES6+)**: Event handling, DOM manipulation, logic, and functions
-- **TypeScript**: Tipagem estática, interfaces, classes e generics.
+* **TypeScript**: Static typing, interfaces, classes, and generics
-- **React e Next.js**: Componentes, props, rotas, estados, SSR.
+* **React and Next.js**: Components, props, routes, state, SSR
-- **Tailwind CSS**: Estilização moderna e utilitária.
+* **Tailwind CSS**: Modern and utility-first styling
-- **Figma**: Prototipagem, design de interface e componentes reutilizáveis.
+* **Figma**: Prototyping, UI design, and reusable components

-## 🧠 O que você encontrará aqui
+## 🧠 What You’ll Find Here

-Este repositório será organizado por pastas, cada uma representando uma seção abordada no curso.
-Dentro das pastas temos arquivos de aula e alguns exercícios.
+This repository is organized into folders, each representing a section covered in the course.
+Inside the folders, you’ll find lesson files and some exercises.

-#
+---

-Este curso ainda está em andamento, mas aqui embaixo você pode encontrar certificados de outros cursos que já conclui.
+This course is still in progress, but below you can find certificates from other courses I’ve already completed.

 <div align="center">